A few words about moss

 We are a small business, working on a small scale and making sure not to exploit nature and let it grow back before we will collect it again from the same location.
 Some of our moss is collected from locations which are allocated to plant trees and we are trying to pick our moss before the area will be destroyed by heavy machinery.

-Pamela and Noel on our of moss picking adventures
+Pamela and Noel on one of our of moss picking adventures

 Stunning fresh sphagnum mosses from our site